Annex-Engineering/TradRack/docs/Quick_Start.md

 ## Servo calibration

-This section involves setting the rotation direction and angle of the servo.
+This section involves setting the rotation direction and angles of the servo.
 You will need to have Trad Rack fully assembled, wired, and connected to your printer with Klipper running.